 0 is the default/main user of the phone).
 There is no way you can uninstall the app from all users unless you root the phone.

 As a word of warning, uninstalling system apps has the potential to break the system, so only uninstall the apps that you are sure of.
-Apps like Gmail, Google Play Music, Google Play Movies, etc., are safe to uninstall, but don’t ever remove Google Play Store or any of the files associated with it.
-If the phone becomes unstable after you uninstall a particular app, either reinstall back from the Google Play Store or factory reset your phone.
+Apps like Gmail, Google Play Music, Google Play Movies, etc., are safe to uninstall but never remove Google Play Store or any of the files associated with it.
+If the phone becomes unstable after you uninstall a particular app, either reinstall it back from the Google Play Store or factory reset your phone.

 Depending on your phone manufacturer, some phones come with only a few bloatware, and the system apps can be disabled easily while others are full of third-party apps that you cannot remove or disable at all.
-The instructions above will allow you to get rid of those bloatware system apps from your Android phone, without having to root your phone.
+The instructions above will allow you to uninstall bloatware system apps from your Android phone without having to root your phone, unless you are considering rooting your phone.